iAbhishek91/google-cloud/Services/BIGDATA-01-analytics-services.md

 - it generally take input form big query database process it using map or reduced function and write it to cloud storage.
 Each step can be scaled independently.
 - its used for pre-processing of data as it enters cloud
 - tightly integrated with cloud Pub/Sub, BiqQuery, cloud Machine learning.
+- charged only for the time the job is executed.
+- seamlessly **transit between batch and streming data**
+- can convert **apache beam job to apache spark**

 - **Usage**
   - it deals with real time data.
 The size of the data is manged by google.